Stitched Up Heart

 Stitched Up Heart is an American rock band on Another Century Records.
 The band was formed in 2010 in Los Angeles by singer Alecia "Mixi" Demner.
-They have released three full-length albums and three EPs.
+They have released three studio albums and three EPs.
 They have performed as the opening act for Godsmack, Halestorm, Steel Panther and In This Moment.

 History

 Early years, formation and early releases (2010–2015)

 The group was founded in 2010 by vocalist Alecia 'Mixi' Demner, she would later recruit fellow guitarist Mikey Alfero and current New Years Day guitarist Nikki Misery with bassist David DiSarro and drummer Andrew Carroll the five-piece band would later release a self-titled EP on November 22, 2010, available by download only the EP featured "We're Alive" and "Is This the Way You Get to Hell?" they would release their second EP Escape the Nightmare in 2011.

 After the release Alfero, Misery, and Carroll left the band in 2011 and the band was reformed by Mixi and current drummer James Decker, eventually recruiting Grant Webb, Nicky Warman and Dave DiSarro for a few shows.
 This lineup soon switched to just Mixi, Decker, Grant and Derek Jochmann on bass for a few U.S. tours.

 In 2013, the band went through another lineup change after Jochmann left the band and was replaced by Jerry who was quickly replaced by Merritt Goodwin.
+Stitched Up Heart continued on as four-piece group following Grant's departure with Luke Man on guitar.

-As of 2013, Stitched Up Heart continued on as four-piece group following Grant's departure with Luke Man on guitar.
 On May 20, 2014, Stitched Up Heart released a new EP titled Skeleton Key.
 In 2015 Dorian Dolore joined the band as the new second guitarist but would later be replaced by guitarist Nick Bedrosian in 2016.